LEADING OFF: Nats fall to .500, Shohei back in the box

 THE SHO GOES ON

 Shohei Ohtani is back from the disabled list, albeit without full use of his electric right arm.
 The Japanese two-way sensation has been cleared to hit and was in the Angels’ lineup as a designated hitter Tuesday night, but he won’t be pitching anytime soon due to a Grade 2 sprain of his ulnar collateral ligament suffered more than three weeks ago.
-Ohtani has received stem cell therapy and a platelet-rich plasma injection on his right elbow.
-The Angels say they’ll re-evaluate Ohtani for pitching in three weeks.
+Ohtani has received stem cell therapy and a platelet-rich plasma injection on his right elbow, and it’s unclear if he’ll be able to return to the mound this year.
+For now, Los Angeles welcomes him as a hitter.
+He entered Tuesday batting .289 with a .907 OPS and six homers in 114 at-bats.

 ROTATION RESET